 Funded projects address these concerns through the processes of creating and distributing live performance to the public, and/or through the content and themes of the work itself.
-MAP is committed to intersectional anti-racism, and does not support cultural appropriation or oppressive project language, structures, or content.
+MAP is committed to intersectional anti-racism, and strives to only fund anti-oppressive project language, structures, or content.

 The program pursues its mission by annually reconsidering its application and review process based on constituent feedback and an ongoing effort to create the conditions necessary to support a thriving arts and culture field.